cris005/powerledger-api/README.md

 # PowerLedger API hosted in AWS Lambda
 A basic battery management application written with the [Spring Boot 3 framework](https://projects.spring.io/spring-boot/).

-The application can be deployed in an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
+The application can be deployed to an AWS account using the [Serverless Application Model](https://github.com/awslabs/serverless-application-model).
 The `template.yml` file in the root folder contains the application definition.

 The `StreamLambdaHandler` object is the main entry point for Lambda.